deepset-ai/hayhooks/docs/deployment_guidelines.md

 ### Multiple single-worker instances behind a load balancer

-In a multi-worker environment (for example on a Kubernetes `Deployment`) you typically have a `LoadBalancer` Service which distributes the traffic to a number of `Pod`s running the application (using `hayhooks run` command).
+In a multi-worker environment (for example on a Kubernetes `Deployment`) you typically have a `LoadBalancer` Service, which distributes the traffic to a number of `Pod`s running the application (using `hayhooks run` command).

 This horizontal scaling approach allows you to handle more concurrent requests.